joshnuss/markdown-mail/README.md

 markdown-mail
 -------------

+This is an "E-mail service provider" app, similar to MailChimp or CovertKit.

-Example of using Prisma + SvelteKit.
+It's an example of using Prisma + SvelteKit.

 From the video course [Build database apps with SvelteKit](https://joshuanussbaum.podia.com/data-driven-sveltekit-with-prisma)
-## Overview

-This is an "E-mail service provider" app, similar to MailChimp or CovertKit.

 ## Course covers: